home

 Undergraduate Independent Study student from the Faculty of Science: Psychological parameters in random event generator experiments using both psychologically healthy participants as well as psychiatric out-patients.
 Completed.
 Presented at an annual meeting of the Society for Scientific Exploration as well as several other research venues.
 Manuscript published in The Journal of Nervous and Mental Disease.
 See the Publications page.

 BA student thesis in Psychology: Spiritual aspects of global crises.
 Completed.
 Received King's Thesis Award.
-Presented at American Psychological Association Annual Convention in 2022.
+Presented at American Psychological Association Annual Convention in 2022, published as a paper in the International Journal of Transpersonal Studies in 2025.

 BA student thesis in Psychology: Survey of posttraumatic growth during the COVID-19 pandemic.
 Thesis completed.
 Found that posttraumatic growth acts as a buffer against the adverse impact of the pandemic.
 Presented as a poster at the 2023 Annual Meeting of the Society for Scientific Exploration at the University of Indiana.